Skip to main content

 • Model training: Facilitates the development of neural networks by providing tools for setting parameters and optimizing models.

 • Integration capabilities: Allows seamless connection with existing data sources and business applications for efficient data flow.
+This can be even more crucial for companies utilizing image recognition software to ensure accuracy in real time.

 • Customization options: Offers flexibility to tailor dashboards, reports, and processes to fit specific workflows and needs.